EVENTS AT THE NY MUSEUM OF JEWISH HERITAGE - IN PERSON SCREENING AND TALKBACK - May 4, 2025 / 2:00 PM ET

 Roberto "Itchy" Ioannucci and writer Mark Brown have been best friends since their youth.
 Roberto played a significant role in introducing Walter, the watchmaker, to Mark.
 Walter shared his haunting, dehumanizing memories of the Stutthof concentration camp with Roberto, but Roberto also witnessed Walter's triumphs.
 After Walter passed away, Roberto inherited his collection of watch repair tools and bench.
 He sought out a watch museum in Upstate NY to preserve Walter's prized possessions in a permanent exhibition as a tribute to his dear friend.
 Before Walter passed away, he asked Roberto to share his story, and Roberto turned to Mark to write it.
 It's a privilege to share Walter's extraordinary life and to honor his courage and accomplishments.

-Mitch Yapko is a multi-award-winning writer/director/producer, known for his comedic and unique character work, focusing often on surreal characters in real-life situations.
+Mitch Yapko is a multi-award-winning director, known for his unique character work, focusing often on real characters in surreal situations.
 He looks for the heart of the story, and strives to make all of his films relatable.
-He loves to pull people out of their day-to-day lives and into his imagined world
+He loves taking ideas from concept through to completion, and loves to pull people out of their day-to-day lives a

 After attending the Philadelphia College of Performing Arts, Cynthia made her way to New York City, where she studied at The American Academy of Dramatic Arts, and upon graduation, she began working in Off-Broadway and regional theatres.

-As a writer, executive producer, and actress, her love for dance inspired her to develop “Meet Me at th
+As a writer, executive producer, and actress, her love for dance inspired her to

 After attending the Philadelphia College of Performing Arts, Cynthia made her way to New York City, where she studied at The American Academy of Dramatic Arts, and upon graduation, she began working in Off-Broadway and regional theatres.